36 Hours in the Cambrian Mountains

 Discover an outlaw’s hideaway

 Returning back down the valley, you’ll find the RSPB Gwenffrwd-Dinas Nature Reserve.
-There’s ample parking and watch out for the information panel that tells the story of the 16th Century outlaw Twm Sion Cati, who’s cave and hideaway can be found on the way-marked trail through the reserve.
+There’s ample parking and watch out for the information panel that tells the story of the 16th Century outlaw Twm Sion Cati, whose cave and hideaway can be found on the way-marked trail through the reserve.
 Walk the boardwalk and the path continues along the bank of the River Tywi.
 It can often be uneven and slippery in places.
 The cave itself is a hollow in the rock face and has been a visitor ‘attraction’ for over two hundred years.
 View the engraved names on the cave walls.

 Continue from the cave back down to the trail then right back through the nature reserve where the bluebells are an amazing sight in early May.